buabaj/post-api/README.md

 This is a REST API that allows you to create, read, update and delete posts.
 It is built with Gin and Gorm in the Go programming language and Postgres as a database.

+# Live Environment

+- The Deployed Version of the API can be found at `https://post-api-zc3z.onrender.com/`

+- The API documentation for the deployment can be found at `https://documenter.getpostman.com/view/8806007/2s8Z6vYuAP`

 # Usage

 - Clone the repository